Ju-jh/ju-jh/README.md

 감사합니다. 😄

-# Hello, I'm Jaehun, a Node full-stack developer.
+# Hello, I'm Jaehun, a Frontend developer.
 I am transitioning from the **blockchain industry** to become a **developer**.

 I enjoy growth through learning new things and taking on challenges.
 To ensure steady growth, I maintain a GitHub profile and a technical blog.